vrtmrz/obsidian-livesync/updates.md

 Hooray for open source, and generous licences, and the sharing of knowledge by experts.

 #### Version history
+- 0.23.23:
+  - Refined:
+    - Setting dialogue very slightly refined.
+      - The hodgepodge inside the `Hatch` pane has been sorted into more explicit categorised panes.
+        - Now we have new panes for:
+          - `Selector`
+          - `Advanced`
+          - `Power users`
+          - `Patches (Edge case)`
+      - Applying the settings will now be more informative.
+        - The header bar will be shown for applying the settings which needs a database rebuild.
+        - Applying methods are now more clearly navigated.
+      - Definitely, drastic change.
+I hope this will be more user-friendly.
+However, if you notice any issues, please let me know.
+I hope that nothing missed.
+  - New features:
+    - Word-segmented chunk building on users language
+      - Chunks can now be built with word-segmented data, enhancing efficiency for markdown files which contains the multiple sentences in a single line.
+      - This feature is enabled by default through `Use Segmented-splitter`.
+        - (Default: Disabled, Please be relived, I have learnt).
+  - Fixed:
+    - Sending chunks on `Send chunk in bulk` are now buffered to avoid the out-of-memory error.
+    - `Send chunk in bulk` is back to default disabled.
+(Sorry, not applied to the migrated users; I did not think we should deepen the wound any further "automatically").
+    - Merging conflicts of JSON files are now works fine even if it contains `null`.
+  - Development:
+    - Implemented the logic for automatically generating the stub of document for the setting dialogue.
 - 0.23.22:
   - Fixed:
     - Case-insensitive file handling